Keyboard shortcuts

 FieldTypeRequiredDescription

-idstringYesUnique task identifier within workflow
+idstringYesUnique action identifier within rule

 namestringNoHuman-readable name

-conditionJSONLogicNoWhen to execute task
+conditionJSONLogicNoWhen to execute action (evaluated against full context)

-continue_on_errorbooleanNoContinue workflow on failure
+continue_on_errorbooleanNoContinue rule on failure

 functionobjectYesFunction to execute